sisyphsu/react-node-finder/README.md

 ### Smart Callback

-If your application has structure like this:
+You can do some trick like this:

 ```js
 import * as finder from 'react-node-finder';